tnichols217/notes/APBiology/4/Notes/POGIL/4 - Meiosis.md

 	- 4
 31. With your group, calculate the number of possible genetic combinations due to independent assortment.
 	- 2^22
-32. As a group, choose one set of daughter cells in late telophase I from Model 5.
-Imagine that those cells now undergo meiosis II.
-Draw at least four resulting haploid cells that could result.
+32. Meiosis and sexual reproduction each lead to variation in the genetic make-up of every person.
+With your group, explain how meiotic events, as well as the random fertilization of eggs and sperm, together lead to this genetic variation.
 	-
-33. Meiosis and sexual reproduction each lead to variation in the genetic make-up of every person.
-With your group, explain how meiotic events, as well as the random fertilization of eggs and sperm, together lead to this genetic variation.